cewing/cf-uge/source/making.rst

 .. slide:: Pulling Changes
     :level: 3

-    Now that you've merged git-notes to master on GitHub, your local mster branch is out-of-date
+    Now that you've merged git-notes to master on GitHub, your local master branch is out-of-date

     .. rst-class:: build